containerbuildsystem/osbs-client/docs/backups.md

 ## Manually

+Manual backup routines are performed with the OpenShift Client (through the `oc` command), available in Fedora in the `origin-clients` package.

 ### Creating Backups

 Creating OSBS backups is very simple.
 To backup all relevant data, one needs to backup data using following commands.